aarpan9988/MvcRuler/Readme.txt

 After that I updated the index of the view to add search by material in it.

 Now I added the path of searchString in URL using http and Get method.

+PART 7 : ADDING A COLUMN RATING
+ I am adding a new field in the application, In my models folder in the Ruler.cs file I added the new field name Rating for my application.
+ Then I build the application.
+After that I changed the CSHTML file to show the column in the view.
+The next step I added my seedData with the new column named rating and i also updated my all files with rating field